-The XIN Mods for Hippo CMS offer two ways to immediately integrate with AWS:
+The XIN Mods for Bloomreach XM offer two ways to immediately integrate with AWS:

 The CMS is oftentimes the source of truth for at least a large part of the information consumed by users of a website or app.
 Downstream systems consume the information exposed by the CMS and deliver it to the user.
 It is common for these systems to have caching mechanisms in place to optimise their delivery speeds.
 Especially in larger scale systems, intelligently caching content is a great concern to keep costs down.